vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Entwistle, A.W.

 1985 An Introduction to Indian Historiography. in: Groniek 92 (1985), 4–15.
 1987 Braj.
 Centre of Krishna Pilgrimage.
-Groningen.
-Groningen Oriental Studies Ill.
+GroningeṇGroningen Oriental Studies Ill.

-Epic and Purān. ic Bibliography
+Epic and Purāṇic Bibliography

 1992 (up to 1985) annotated and with indexes, compiled under the chairmanship of Heinrich von Stietencron [. . . ], edit. by H. von Stietencron, K. P. Gietz,